+Organic farm management:

-- 1. Organic farm management - 2.
-Conservative plowing - 3.
-Covers crops - 4.
-Conservative land use management & biodiversity - 5.
-Conservative use of woody residues as carbon source for Soil Organic Carbon (SOC) - 6.
-Conservative use of green residues as carbon source for SOC - 7.
-Use of organic amendments - 8.
-Avoid the use of synthetic fertilizers - 9.
-Reduction of pesticides: use of pesticides less than 1 kg / ha - 10.
-Optimal recycling of organic matter due to biomass produced within the experimental field
+- Conservative ploughing - Covers crops - Conservative land use management & biodiversity - Conservative use of woody residues as carbon source for Soil Organic Carbon (SOC) - Conservative use of green residues as carbon source for SOC - Use of organic amendments - Avoid the use of synthetic fertilizers - Reduction of pesticides: use of pesticides less than 1 kg / ha - Optimal recycling of organic matter due to biomass produced within the experimental field

 GECO2 Carbon calculation system consists in a set of tools made in order to support the calculation of carbon stocks (credits) and emissions (debts or carbon footprint).

 Carbon calculation scheme considers objectives, available resources and limits of GECO2 Project.

-The concept of additionality is used within the time limits of the project, the duration of the project and the subsequent implementation of the carbon local market.
-Additionality principle is based on the presumption and on the application of a forecasting model of carbon stock.
+The concept of "additionality" is used within the time limits of the project, the duration of the project and the subsequent implementation of the carbon local market.
+The "Additionality" principle is based on the presumption and on the application of a forecasting model of carbon stock.
 This approach overcomes the time limits, and it is in line with GECO2 main objective, i.e. the experimentation of a voluntary market in the agricultural system.

-In order to properly apply the calculation principles and to develop speed and ease calculation procedures for all the involved actors, GECO2 has developed an ad hoc informatic on-line tool, a carbon calculator.
+In order to properly apply the calculation principles and to develop speed and ease calculation procedures for all the involved actors, GECO2 has developed an ad hoc web-based software on-line tool, a carbon calculator.